rmatsum836/rmatsum836.github.io/_posts/2019-12-03-imbalanced.md

 there are pitchtypes such as cutters, two-seam fastballs, knucklecurves, and sinkers that the model does a decent job of predicting.
 The precision and recall scores for these pitches are between 0.6 and 0.9.
 However, there are a number of pitches that have precision and recall scores of zero: forkballs, knuckleballs, pitchouts, pitchouts, and screwballs.
 These were pitches with little data, so hopefully
-SMOTE can imrpove the predictions.
+SMOTE can improve the predictions.

 Now let's use SMOTE in imbalanced-learn to see if we can improve the performance of our model through oversampling.
 To use SMOTE oversampling we use the `SMOTE()` function within imbalanced-learn: